jeremylong/DependencyCheck/ant/src/site/markdown/config-update.md

 connectionString     | The connection string used to connect to the database.
 See using a [database server](../data/database.html).         | &nbsp;
 databaseUser         | The username used when connecting to the database.                                                                   | &nbsp;
 databasePassword     | The password used when connecting to the database.                                                                   | &nbsp;
+hostedSuppressionsUrl | The URL to a mirrored copy of the hosted suppressions file for internet-constrained environments | https://jeremylong.github.io/DependencyCheck/suppressions/publishedSuppressions.xml hostedSuppressionsValidForHours | Sets the number of hours to wait before checking for new updates of the hosted suppressions file | 2 hostedSuppressionsForceUpdate | Sets whether the hosted suppressions file should update regardless of the `autoupdate` and validForHours settings | false